Axia-Tech/AXIA-wiki/docs/maintain/maintain-index.md

 - [Networks Guide](maintain-networks.md) - A list of the available AXIA networks that you can connect to with a node.
-- [Set up a Full Node](maintain-sync.md) - Get up and started by syncing a full node for the AXIALunar network.
-The steps in the guide will broadly apply also to any Substrate-based network (like AXIA).
+- [Set up a Full Node](maintain-sync.md) - Get up and started by syncing a full node for the AXIA network.
+The steps in the guide will broadly apply also to any Substrate-based network.
 - [Set up WSS using Nginx](maintain-wss.md) - Set up a Secure WebSockets server for your node's WebSockets connection.